Mozilla-Ocho/Memory-Cache-Hub/README.md

 # Memory Cache Hub

-Memory Cache Hub is a backend server for [Memory Cache](https://github.com/Mozilla-Ocho/Memory-Cache).
+A backend server for [Memory Cache](https://github.com/Mozilla-Ocho/Memory-Cache).

 ## Overview

-Memory Cache Hub is a central component of Memory Cache:
+Memory Cache Hub is a core component of Memory Cache:

 - It exposes APIs used by the browser extension, browser client, and plugins.
 - It serves static files including the browser client and various project artifacts.